-BBM 50M NG (10 BM MEDICAL COLOR OF THE COLO

 English Grammar, completed4 Times.

-Introductory Latin Grammar (Males)3
+Introductory Latin Grammar (Males) "

 Arithmetic, Fractions to Percentage4 "

-United States History3 "
+United States History "

-Descriptive Geography "
+Descriptive Geography3 "

-Spelling, Reading and Composition5 16
+Spelling, Reading and Composition "

-(Stickney's Advanced Word Book, Hawthorne's

-Wonder Book, Irving's Sketch Book, Longfel-

-low's Short Poems, Original Essay each month).

 Penmanship2 "

 Lower Sub-Freshman Class.

-"

-Analysis of English Sentences3 "
+Analysis of English Sentences3 Times.

-Advanced Latin Grammar, with exercises (Males)4 "
+Advanced Latin Grammar, with exercises (Males)4

-Introductory Latin Grammar (Females) "
+Introductory Latin Grammar (Females)3 "

 Arithmetic, completed3 "

 Algebra3 "

-Physiology (first term) "
+Physiology (first term)3 "

-General History (second and third terms) "
+General History (second and third terms)3 "

-(Stickney's Advanced Word Book, Goldsmith's

-Vicar of Wakefield, Cooper's Last of the Mohi-
+Spelling, Reading and Composition "

-cans, Tennyson's Princess, Original Essay every
+son's Princess, Original Essay every fortnight.)
+Penmanship Time

-fortnight.)
 Penmanship "

-Freehand Drawing "

 Upper Sub-Freshman Class.

-English Composition and Rhetoric3 "

-Cæsar, Books I-III; Cicero's Orations, with studies in
+English Composition and Rhetoric3 Cæsar, Books I-III; Cicero's Orations, with studies in Times.

 Latin Grammar (Males)5 "

-Advanced Latin Grammar, with exercises (Females)3 "
+Advanced Latin Grammar, with exercises (Females)3 . "

-Times.

-Introductory French Lessons (Females)2 "
+Introductory French Lessons (Females) Times.

-Algebra, to Quadratics3 "
+Algebra, to Quadratics 3 "

-Plane Geometry, Books I-III (Males)2 "
+Plane Geometry, Books I-III (Males) 2 "

-Elementary Chemistry, to February3 "
+Elementary Chemistry, to February 3 "

-Elementary Physics, February to June "
+Elementary Physics, February to June 3 "

-Studies in American Literature3 "
+Studies in American Literature 3 "

-(Students must also read and be examined on the
+(Students must also read and be examined on the fol-

-following books: Eliot's Silas Marner, Cole-
+lowing books: Eliot's Silas Marner, Coleridge's An-

-ridge's Ancient Mariner, Merchant of Venice)I "
+cient Mariner, Merchant of Venice) Time.

-Freehand Drawing "
+Freehand Drawing . "

-Expenses.
+Expense.

 The rates for board in the Preparatory School are the same as those for College students.
-Tuition, \$14.00 for the first and second term, and \$8.00 for the third term.
-A reduction of \$16 in this rate for the whole year may be obtained by paying \$100.00 at the beginning of the first term, and \$100.00 at the beginning of the second term.
+Tuition, \$14 for the first term and \$11 for the second and for the third term.
+A reduction of \$16 in this rate for the whole year may be obtained by paying \$100 at the beginning of the first term and \$100 at the beginning of the second term.
 For other items of expense see pages 52-54.